C5247714/tutorials/tutorials/2016/12/another2/rules_copy.md

 You will learn

 How to use HANA Studio Perspectivesa1a
-How to create a co1nnection to the HANA back endddв Getting started with the HANA Web based development workbencha [ACCORDION-BEGIN STEP 1] [VALIDATE_1] [ACCORDION-END]
+How to create a co1nnection to the HANA back ddd Getting started with the HANA Web based development workbencha

+[ACCORDION-BEGIN STEP 1] [VALIDATE_1] [ACCORDION-END]

 [ACCORDION-BEGIN STEP 2] [VALIDATE_2] [ACCORDION-END]